 - In large bowl, mix sugar, shortening, and eggs.

 - Stir in buttermilk and eggs.

 - In separate bowl, sift together flour, baking powder, baking soda, and salt.
-Add to large bowl.
+Add flour mixture to large bowl alternating with bananas.
 Stir until everything is combined, do not over-mix.
 Add dried cranberries, stir.

 - Pour into greased pan(s) and level.
 Allow to sit while you heat oven to 350°.